junyuseu/pytorch-cifar-models/README.md

 Requirements for [PyTorch](http://pytorch.org/)

 ## Requirements:hardware
-For most experiments, one or two K40(~11G of memory) is enough cause PyTorch is very memory efficient.
-However, to train DenseNet on cifar(10 or 100), you need at least 4 K40.
+For most experiments, one or two K40(~11G of memory) gpus is enough cause PyTorch is very memory efficient.
+However, to train DenseNet on cifar(10 or 100), you need at least 4 K40 gpus.

 ## Usage
 1. Clone this repository